 Columbia Island in Washington, District of Columbia — The American Northeast (Mid-Atlantic)

 Location.
-38° 52.721′ N, 77° 3.078′ W. Marker is in Columbia Island, District of Columbia, in Washington.
-Marker can be reached from George Washington Memorial Parkway north of Boundary Channel Drive, on the right when traveling east.
+38° 52.567′ N, 77° 2.85′ W. Marker is in Columbia Island, District of Columbia, in Washington.
+Marker can be reached from Mount Vernon Trail 0.1 miles west of 14th Street Bridge (Interstate 395), on the right when traveling north.
 Touch for map.
-The memorial park is on Columbia Island which forms the south bank of the Potomac River between I-395/US1 and the Arlington Memorial Bridge.
-It is accessible from the eastbound lanes of the GW Parkway (northwest of the Columbia Island Marina) and from the north, south and east via Boundary Channel Drive along the northern perimeter of the Pentagon.
 Marker is in this post office area: Washington DC 20037, United States of America.
+Touch for directions.

 Also see . . .